ibm-messaging/kafka-connect-mq-sink/README.md

 # Kafka Connect sink connector for IBM MQ
-kafka-connect-mqsink is a [Kafka Connect](http://kafka.apache.org/documentation.html#connect) sink connector for copying data from Apache Kafka into IBM MQ.
+kafka-connect-mq-sink is a [Kafka Connect](http://kafka.apache.org/documentation.html#connect) sink connector for copying data from Apache Kafka into IBM MQ.

 The connector is supplied as source code which you can easily build into a JAR file.